MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/async-document-framework.md

 ### Create and schedule two batch jobs for the document processing and monitoring tasks

 > [!NOTE]
 > In Commerce version 10.0.13 and later, you don't have to configure these batch jobs through the batch job framework.
-The batch processes can be configured in headquarters at **Retail and Commerce \> Retail and Commerce IT**.
+Instead, the batch processes can be configured in Commerce headquarters, at **Retail and Commerce \> Retail and Commerce IT**.
 Use the **Retail document operation monitor** and **Retail document operation processing** menu options to configure the batch jobs.

 The batch jobs that you create will be used to process documents that fail or time out.
 They will also be used when the number of active inventory documents that are being processed from POS exceeds a system-configured value.